clarkngo/curriculum/README.md

 Requirements (scoping what to do deliver)

-scope creep (when people start adding stuff outside the requirements)
+Note: scope creep (when people start adding stuff outside the requirements)

 what components needed

-workflow diacourses, how to interact with the system
+workflow diagram, how to interact with the system

 wireframes